RMonica/ros_kinfu/README.md

 The kinfu node creates an action server (by default, `/kinfu_output/actions/request`), of type `kinfu_msgs/Request.action`.
 Multiple actions may be active at the same time and are executed concurrently, if possible (access to KinFu is always exclusive).

+Sometimes, the response from KinFu may be too large for ROS, whose messages are limited to 1 GB.
+When this happens, the output is saved to a temporary file, and the response is empty except for the `file_name` field.

 Parameters and their default values are listed in `kinfu/src/parameters.h`.

 kinfu\_examples
 ---------------

 **save_mesh**: a sample node which uses the action-based interface to request the current mesh 3D reconstruction and saves it into a PLY file.
-**save_voxelgrid**: a sample node which uses the action-based interface to request the voxelgrid of a bounding box, shows how to access its elements, and saves it to a file.
+**save_voxelgrid**: a sample node which requests the voxelgrid in a bounding box, shows how to access its elements, and saves it to a file.
+**save_tsdf_volume**: a sample node that saves the TSDF volume as a point cloud.
+**load_tsdf_volume**: a sample node that reloads the TSDF volume and the voxelgrid into a running instance of KinFu, overwriting the 3D reconstruction in a boundind box.
+Useful to save and reload the internal state.
+**shift_checker_service**: a sample node showing how to trigger the shifting mechanism of KinFu from an external node.
+Also see `launch/kinfu_check_for_shift.launch`.

 kinfu\_tf\_feeder
 -----------------